Adoption Application / Process / Submission

 - You must agree to a home visit 30 days after adoption.

-- You must agree to a dog adoption donation of $200 regular/$250 Camp K-9 trained, or a cat adoption donation of $50, unless discussed in advance.
-The adoption donation helps to cover HSOC's expense of veting, caring and training the animal.
+- You must agree to a dog adoption donation of $350 Camp K9 trained/ $450 Purebreds/ $ Amt. for Seniors & Others on a case-by-case basis (veterans receive $50 off adoption fee on dogs) OR a cat adoption donation of $65 young or adult/ $75 kitten (we offer 2 for the price of 1 per family).
+The adoption donation helps cover HSOC's expense of veting, caring and training the animal.
 The adoption donation is not refundable.

 The animals up for adoption come to us in a variety of ways.
 Many were abandoned, stray, abused or surrendered.
 All animals are examined and their health monitored while they are in our care.
 However, due to the stressful situations under which many of the animals come to us, there is always the chance that an animal is incubating a disease without showing clinical signs.
 HSOC believes these animals to be in good health, but does not guarantee the health of any animal or assume financial responsibility for future veterinary care.